fatjonfreskina/borealis-template/README.md

 ## Features :sparkles:

-- Vue3 (options API)
+- Vue3 (composition API)
 - Bootstrap5
 - Responsive
-- Easy to customize
+- Easy to customize (hopefully)

 ## ROADMAP :construction:

 Check the [issues](https://github.com/fatjonfreskina/landing-page-template-vuejs/issues) for the roadmap and the features that are going to be implemented.
-Feel free to contribute to the project. :raised_hands:
+Feel free to [contribute](#contribute-raised_hands) to the project. :raised_hands:

 ## Installation :wrench: